shrutikapoor08/devjoke/README.md

 ***

+If somebody refers me for a job 👨‍💻 will it be considered 'pass by reference' or 'pass by value'? 🤔😂

+***

+***

 Once C++ walks into a bar and sees C.

 C is drunk, falling on the floor, spitting and swearing.